programminghistorian/jekyll/lessons/naive-bayesian.md

-particular distribution of words — then we can figure out who wrote each document by looking at the words it contains and comparing the distribution of those words to the distribution of words in documents we *know* were written by Gibbon, Becker, and Warren.
+particular distribution of words — then we can figure out who wrote each document by looking at the words it contains and comparing the distribution of those words to the distribution of words in documents we *know* were written by Gibbon, Becker, and Warren, respectively.

 So you go to your library stacks and get out all the books by Gibbon, Becker, and Warren.
 Then you start counting.
 You start with Edward